AlexJReid/blog/content/posts/local-api/index.md

 HELLO WORLD!!!
 ```

 Unfortunately, as our former selves had a shameful past of being microservice astronauts, the case transformation happens in another service instead of being a local function call.
-To make matters worse, the transformation service runs on a Windows EC2 instance and cannot be run locally.
-As our team does not own this service, we cannot rewrite it.
-The team that owns it have warned us that it incorrectly interprets certain extended characters and a _correct_ implementation would actually cause huge problems to other services that have worked around it.
+To make matters worse, the transformation service cannot be recompiled for Linux as the code was lost in a fire.
+The team that owns it have warned us that it incorrectly interprets certain extended characters and that a _correct_ implementation would actually cause huge problems to other services that have worked around it.
 Let's let sleeping dogs lie.

 Anyway, our stakeholders have decided that three exclamations after `Hello world` is excessive and a waste of bandwidth, so we have been tasked to create a new version of the service with only one.